 The weatherstripping around your door can stiffen and crack due to exposure to cold air.
 As a result, it can’t form an airtight seal when you close the door.
 This can let in liquid, which can lead to the garage door freezing to the ground.
 It doesn’t help your heating bills, either!
 Weatherstripping also helps keep moisture from getting into your door’s moving parts.
 This moisture can then freeze, which impedes door movement.

-Problem #5: Frozen to the Ground
+Problem #5: Garage Door Frozen To Ground

-If snow and ice builds up at the base of your garage door, it can freeze to the ground.
+If snow and ice build-up at the base of your garage door, it can freeze to the ground.
 You may also have the opposite problem where your garage door won’t stay down in cold weather.
 Even if it doesn’t freeze, the door isn’t making complete contact with the ground, which lets in cold air.
 Wet concrete is also a breeding ground for mildew, which is the last thing you want in your garage.

 Problem #6: Broken Springs